Ethics as Enacted Through Movement – Shaping and Being Shaped by Autonomous Systems

 This can in turn affect practical ethics in everyday life and how humans relate to one another.

-In order to increase the knowledge on interaction between drones and humans, the researchers will investigate an opera – The Aerial Robotic Choir – where dancers and drones are on stage together, as well as activities in various workplaces, including firefighters using drones in their work.
+In order to increase the knowledge on the interaction between drones and humans, the researchers will investigate an opera – The Aerial Robotic Choir – where dancers and drones are on stage together, as well as activities in various workplaces, including firefighters using drones in their work.